AleddineAbsi/Grocery-Scrapper-Darmstadt/README.md

 - **Gradle** (build system)

 ## Usage
-1)Start the app (MainGUI)
+1. Start the app (MainGUI)
-2)Click **Choose File** and select the executable of a Web Browser on your system ( Only Works with Chrominium atm ) 3)Click Start Scrapping to launch scraping
+2. Click **Choose File** and select the executable of a Web Browser on your system ( Only Works with Chrominium atm )
+3. Click Start Scrapping to launch scraping
-4)Results are stored in data/groceriesDatabase.db
+4. Results are stored in data/groceriesDatabase.db

 ## Project Structure